Administrative and Service Positions

 1. School Director

-The School Director (hereinafter “Director”) is the chief administrative officer of the School and reports directly to and is accountable to the Dean of the College (hereinafter “Dean”).
-The Director is responsible for recording, maintaining, and implementing the policies and procedures stated in this Handbook through regular and thorough consultation with the School’s faculty and the School’s various committees.
+The School Director (hereinafter the “Director”) is the chief administrative officer of the School (See, Appendix 1 of this Handbook) and reports directly to and is accountable to the Dean of the College (hereinafter the “Dean”).
+The Director is responsible for recording, maintaining, and implementing the policies and procedures stated in this Handbook through regular and thorough consultation with the School faculty and the School’s various committees.
 The Director's duties and responsibilities shall include but are not limited to the following:

 a.
-Ensuring School compliance with University, Administrative and Operational Policies, rules, regulations and any applicable Collective Bargaining Agreement.
+Ensuring School compliance with University, Administrative and Operational Policies, rules, regulations and any applicable Collective Bargaining Agreement (CBA).

 b.
 Developing and carrying out administrative and educational policies in the School, with appropriate consultation.